mskippen/whats-in-my-pantry/README.md

 ## The app functionality

-‘What's In My Pantry’ is an easy to use, all-in-one recipe search app that will display recipes based on a list of food items that are currently in your pantry<br>
+WHAT'S IN MY PANTRY is an easy to use, all-in-one recipe search app that will display recipes based on a list of food items that are currently in your pantry<br>
-This app will allow you to check against a set list of allergies and dietary requirements<br>
+THIS APP will allow you to check against a set list of allergies and dietary requirements<br>
-As a bonus, the app will present you with a fun cat fact to keep you and your guests entertained while cooking<br>
+AS A BONUS the app will present you with a fun cat fact to keep you and your guests entertained while cooking<br>

 ## Daily problem to solve using a persona example